-What you must do to get Covered Care
+What you must do to get covered care

 It depends on the type of care you need.
-First, you and each family member must choose a primary care provider.
-This decision is important since your primary care provider provides or arranges for most of your health care.
-This plan has a provider directory, which we urge you to review before choosing your primary care provider.
+First, you and each family member must choose a primary care physician.
+This decision is important since your primary care physician provides or arranges for most of your health care.
+This plan has a provider directory, which we urge you to review before choosing your primary care physician.